Hearing impairment, deafness, and hard of hearing: what these terms mean

-Hearing impairment is when your child’s ears can’t do all the things they should be able to do.
+If your child is hard of hearing or deaf, it means that your child’s ears can’t do all or any of the things they should be able to do.
 For example, your child might have muffled hearing, or she might not be able to hear sounds coming from some directions, or she might have trouble hearing certain frequencies or sounds.

-There are two main types of hearing impairment – conductive and sensorineural.
+There are two main types of deafness or hearing impairment – conductive and sensorineural.

 Conductive hearing impairment is when sounds from outside your child’s ear have trouble getting to or going through the different parts inside the ear.
-Conductive hearing impairment is usually caused by middle ear infections, and is usually temporary.
+Conductive hearing impairment is usually caused by middle ear fluid from middle ear infections, and is usually temporary.

-In Australia, universal newborn hearing screening is an essential part of diagnosing hearing impairment in children.
+In Australia, universal newborn hearing screening is an essential part of diagnosing deafness or hearing impairment in children.

 All Australian states and territories have a universal newborn hearing screening program that aims to: